How to Break into the Cybersecurity Industry in Florida

 Don’t just take our word for it.
 See what learners who have gone through the program themselves are saying!

 Want to learn more about pursuing a rewarding career in cybersecurity?
-Download our course catalog below to see a breakdown of the skills you can gain in our classes at the Cyber Defense Professional Program at UCF.
+Download our course catalog to see a breakdown of the skills you can gain in less than one year with our Cyber Defense Certificate program.